 He was proclaimed as El Libertador (The Liberator) in 1813, during his famous Admirable Campaign against Spanish armies.
 And he really worth his surname: it’s thanks to him that Bolivia, Columbia, Ecuador, Peru and Venezuela became sovereign states, independent of Spanish rule.

-Here are some Simon Bolivar quotes that may inspire you: „A people that loves freedom will in the end be free“; „Fight and you shall win.
+The next Simon Bolivar quotes may inspire you: „A people that loves freedom will in the end be free“; „Fight and you shall win.
 For God grants victory to perseverance.“; „If Nature is opposed, we will fight her and make her obey us“.

 Barack Obama, First Afro-American President of USA (born August 4, 1961, 7:24 PM in Honolulu, Hawaii, USA)

 And January 20, 2009 (the inauguration of Barack Obama as the 44th President of the United States of America) it was a historical day: it was the first time that USA had an Afro-American president.
 His presidential campaigns offered him the chance to manifest his leadership qualities, defeating Republican nominees John McCain (2008) and Mitt Romney (2012).

 In 2009, he was the third US president to be awarded the Nobel Peace Prize while in office.

 Some Barack Obama quotes will show you that he really has the spirit of a Leo: „ Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.“; „The future rewards those who press on.
 I don’t have time to feel sorry for myself.
 I don’t have time to complain.
 I’m going to press on.“; „If you’re walking down the right path and you’re willing to keep walking, eventually you’ll make progress“.